SFTtech/openage/doc/nyan/api_reference/reference_modifier.md

 DepositResourcesOnProgress(Modifier):
     progress_status      : ProgressStatus
     resources            : set(Resource)
-    affected_types       : set(GameEntityType)
+    affected_types       : set(children(GameEntityType))
     blacklisted_entities : set(GameEntity)
 ```

-Deposits resources of a game entity into the players resource pool if the game entity was involved in advancing the progress via `TimeRelativeProgress` effects.
+Deposits resources of a game entity into the players resource pool if the game entity was involved in advancing the progress via `TimeRelativeProgressChange` effects.

 **progress_status**
 Progress status at which the resources are deposited.
 The `TimeRelativeProgress` effect must be applied at the exact same time as the progress is reached.